fssa-batch3/deepika.sriram__web_project/README.md

    - Scenario:user is to login.
    - Steps:

-       1. Navigate to login page
+       1. Go to login option on the top right of the home page.
        2. Enter registered email address and created password
        3. click on login button